Segal's axioms and bootstrap for Liouville Theory: Conformal blocks and the proof of the conformal bootstrap

-In particular, using the Hinich-Vaintrob plumbing coordinates explained in Section \ref{subsubsec:plumbingparameters}, which cover the whole moduli space, one obtains an expression of the correlation functions in terms of conformal blocks and DOZZ constants for all Riemann surfaces.
+Combining this with Proposition \ref{prop:decompositionAmplitude} and \eqref{metricanomalyconstant}, we see that $\mc{A}_{\Sigma({\bf q}),g_{\bf q},{\bf x},\boldsymbol{\alpha}}$ can be written as \eqref{theoremmodifiedconfblock}. \end{proof} In particular, using the Hinich-Vaintrob plumbing coordinates explained in Section \ref{subsubsec:plumbingparameters}, which cover the whole moduli space, one obtains an expression of the correlation functions in terms of noramlised conformal blocks and DOZZ constants for all Riemann surfaces.\\

 \textbf{Example in genus 2:} in our example in genus $2$ with no marked point, the partition function is